 Perhaps no city has surprised us like Bucharest did this year.
 For a start, it had never really factored into our travel plans, and admittedly, we’d both slapped a big ‘grey, poor, former Soviet Bloc country’ sticker on it and shoved it straight into our ‘maybe one day’ travel box.

 How wrong we were.
 Five days in the charming decay of this city were enough to convince us that Bucharest is one of our favourite places in Europe.
 The food is world-class, a trendy coffee and underground art scene have bloomed, and greenery can be found around (almost) every corner.
 Since our trip, we’ve discovered the city is being touted as ‘the new Berlin’, but we have to disagree.
 This is a city most definitely coming into its own: a heady mix of Latin spirit, Balkan passion, and a fusion of communist past and capitalist future.

 BUCHAREST INSPIRATION: THE 9 BEST THINGS TO SEE AND DO IN BUCHAREST

 Luang Prabang is a city unlike any other in the hustle and bustle of Southeast Asia.
 Nicknamed the ‘jewel of Indochina’, the expectations were set pretty high for our visit, and yet nothing quite prepared us for the sheer beauty and tranquillity that awaited us when we arrived.

-High in Laos’ north, Luang Prabang is UNESCO-protected, and for good reason: there are 33 active gold covered temples, beautifully preserved French colonial buildings, lush green riverside forests, and a thriving Buddhist monk population clad in saffron robes.
-It’s hard for us to describe this town to Laos’ north to you, mostly because it’s one of those places that you really have to feel for yourself to fully understand.
+High in Laos’ north, Luang Prabang is UNESCO-protected, and for good reason: there are 33 active gold covered temples, beautifully preserved French colonial buildings, the sacred mountain of Phousi, lush green riverside forests, and a thriving Buddhist monk population clad in saffron robes.
+It’s hard for us to describe this town in Laos’ north to you, mostly because it’s one of those places that you really have to feel for yourself to fully understand.

 #6 SRI LANKA